+4. Create custom task panes for Outlook

 Add-in Express supports two pane types which differ in the GUI, available positions and functionality.
-One of them is called a Custom Task Pane and it works for Outlook 2019 - Outlook 2007 only.
+One of them is called a Custom Task Pane, and it works in Outlook 2021 - Outlook 2007.
 You define such panes in the project wizard windows.
 Add-in Express documentation also shows how to add a task pane to an existing Add-in Express project.

 In addition to standard custom task panes, Add-in Express provides Advanced Form and View Regions for Outlook 2021 - 2000.
 To create an advanced region, you need to add a special descendant of TForm to your project: